brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 Logical
 -------

-Type ``Logical`` inherits the fields and method functions from the ``Dependent`` type, and adds the constructors and methods listed below.
+The ``Logical`` types inherit fields and method functions from the ``AbstractDependent`` type, and adds the constructors and methods listed below.
 It is designed for nodes that are deterministic functions of model parameters and data.
 Stored in the field ``eval`` is an anonymous function defined as

 .. code-block:: julia